LezWatch/lezwatchtv-wporg/readme.txt

 5. After the plugin has successfully installed, click "Activate Plugin" and enjoy!

 ==Changelog==

+= 1.3.1 =
+* February 2018 by Ipstenu
+* Simplified date output
+* Failsafes for offline

 = 1.3.0 =
 * January 2018 by Ipstenu